nodeMD/takeYourTime/README.md

 # TakeYourTime

-A Sinatra-based app for tracking emotions, needs, wants, and listening to podcast episodes.
+A Sinatra-based app with simple tools for tracking emotions, needs, wants, working on self esteem and listening to podcast episodes.
 Features user authentication, pagination, and a modern UI with dark/light themes.

 ## Setup